 6. Hike Up to The World Peace Pagoda

 There are a few different ways to get to the stupa.
 First, you can do a panoramic walking loop from Pokhara along Phewa Lake, which takes about 2 hours each way.
-Or take a taxi to the foot of the hill and hike 45 minutes.
-Alternatively, rent a scooter and brave the rocky road winding its way to the top.
+Or take a taxi to the foot of the hill and hike for 45 minutes.
+Alternatively, rent a scooter and brave the rocky winding road to the top.

-Regardless of how you get there, this is a can’t miss gem in Pokhara.
+Regardless of how you get there, this is an unmissable gem in Pokhara.

 7. Go Paragliding

-How I wish we had actually done this.
-Every day while at our yoga retreat, around 1 pm, the sky was dotted with paragliders hovering over Phewa Lake.
+How I wish we had done this.
+Every day during our yoga retreat, around 1 pm, the sky was dotted with paragliders hovering over Phewa Lake.
 A sight to behold.

 In contrast to its hippie, laid-back reputation, Pokhara is also the adventure capital of Nepal.
 Paragliding is a tourist favourite.
 We avoided it purely because of budget restraints, but in retrospect, it wasn’t all that much for an epic experience like that.